-Living in GermanyFotolia
+Living in Germany?

 Being an expat in Germany may thus require some adjustment, especially if you come from a country that’s more laidback or even cheerfully chaotic.
 However, Germany can also be a rather uncomplicated country, depending on how you look at matters.
 If you like things to be on time, in an orderly fashion, and done in the way you requested, life in Germany will be a delightful experience for you.

-Our articles on culture, shopping and recreation in Germany provide you with deeper insights into the arts and culture scene, German customs and etiquette, public holidays, sports, and leisure.
+Our articles on culture, shopping and recreation in Germany also provide you with deeper insights into the arts and culture scene, German customs and etiquette, public holidays, sports, and leisure.

-For example, you might find that there is to be no vacuuming on Sundays.
+For example, in small-town Germany, you might find that there is to be no vacuuming on Sundays.
 No loud music may be allowed between noon and three in the afternoon, and Saturdays are reserved for garden work.
 This may include plucking weeds from the cracks in the sidewalk in front of your house.

 But do not let this scare you.
-Life in Germany really is cleaner and more efficient than in many countries, although, as usual, this may depend on your city and neighborhood.
+Life in Germany is often cleaner and more efficient than in many countries, although, as usual, this may depend on your city and neighborhood.
 Germany’s small towns may usually be stricter in keeping up with sanitary rules and countless regulations than large cities.

 You can find a used kitchen for a small fee in the classifieds of the local newspaper or buy the furnishings from the previous owner.
 Refrigerators, dishwashers, washing machines, and dryers are seldom included.
 Some apartment buildings have laundry rooms in the basement to use for a small fee.